-From January to March, the main cause of allergies for Houstonians are trees, more specifically tree pollen.
+From January to March, the main cause of allergies are trees, more specifically tree pollen.
 The most common producers of pollen in this area are Oak, Cedar, Elm, Pine, Ash, Hackberry, Pecan and Cedar Elm.

 From March to July grass counts in Houston are at their highest.
 The most common local, allergy-causing grass types include Timothy, Bermuda, Bahia, Orchard, Sweet Vernal, Red Top and blue grass.

 As the Fall sets in and rain fall starts to increase, the high levels of moisture in the environment lead to higher mold counts.
 Mold allergies are relatively higher in Houston than in other parts of the country because of its high levels of humidity.
 The molds common to Houston include Cladosporium, Ascomycetes, Alternaria, Basidiomycetes and various Dermatiaceous or pigmented fungal species.